-- 1. Seal design varies from manufacturer to manufacturer.
-Consult seal supplier instructions or representative for recommendations on disengaging the seal from the shaft prior to end clearance adjustment. - 2.
-Loosen the two set screws in the outer face of the bearing housing, see "Figure 7" on page 6 and turn the thrust bearing assembly clockwise until it can no longer be turned by hand.
-Turn the bearing housing counter-clockwise until the rotor and shaft can be turned by hand, but with a noticeable drag. - 3.
-Make an axial mark across both the bearing housing and bracket.
-For standard end clearance, turn the thrust bearing assembly CCW the required length measured on the outside diameter of the bearing housing from the mark on the bracket, refer to "Table 2" on page 8 and see "Figure 8" on page 8.
+- 1. Loosen the two set screws in the outer face of the bearing housing and turn this thrust bearing assembly clockwise until it can no longer be turned by hand.
+Back off counterclockwise until the rotor shaft can be turned by hand with a slight noticeable drag. - 2.
+For standard end clearance, back off the thrust bearing assembly the required length measured on the outside diameter of the bearing housing.
+See "Table 1" on page - 3.
+Tighten the two self-locking type "Allen" set screws, in the outboard face of the bearing housing, with equal force against the bracket.
+Your pump is now set with standard end clearances and locked.